gjylt/action-annotation-tool/README.md

 # action-annotation-tool

-this is a python project which is used to make action  annotation.
+this is a python project which is used to make video action  annotation.

 ## Prerequisites